Scott-Lau/db-templates-flyway/README.md

 There are however some scenarios where such manual inspection makes sense, and therefore Flyway will display query results in the usual tabular form when a `SELECT` statement (or any other statement that returns results) is executed.

-### Toggling query results
-{% include teams.html %}

-To prevent Flyway from displaying query results, set the configuration option [`outputQueryResults`](/documentation/configuration/parameters/outputQueryResults) to `false`.

 ## Schema History Table

 To keep track of which migrations have already been applied when and by whom, Flyway adds a special **schema history table** to your schema.
 You can think of this table as a complete audit trail of all changes performed against the schema.
 It also tracks migration checksums and whether or not the migrations were successful.

-Read more about this in our getting started guide on [how Flyway works](/documentation/getstarted/how).

 #### Schema creation